SaaS Marketing Audit: How to Audit Your Marketing Data in Two Days

 The uncomfortable truth is usually much cheaper than another quarter of confident decisions made on weak numbers.

-Use this worksheet to map the systems, compare the numbers, classify the gaps, and leave with a short list of trust breaks worth fixing.
+Use this worksheet to map the systems, compare the numbers, score the trust break, and leave the session with a short list of decision-risk issues plus named owners.

-Download the Two-Day Marketing Data Audit Worksheet (PDF)
+Download the Marketing Data Audit Worksheet & Scorecard (PDF)

 If the worksheet shows your spend story falls apart once revenue enters the conversation, start with Where Did the Money Go?.
 If it shows a broader trust problem across teams, Revenue Analytics is the better next step.